Mirena Removal

 - Arterial disease or stroke

-What to Expect During Mirena Removal
+What to Expect During Mirena IUD Removal

 “The vast majority of the time, [IUD removal] simply involves doing a simple exam much like a Pap smear.”